kauedesousa/kauedesousa/README.md

 ### Hi there 👋

-I am an Agricultural Scientist working as Scientist II, Data-driven Agriculture at [The Alliance of Bioversity and CIAT](https://alliancebioversityciat.org) and Associate Professor on Experimental Agriculture at the [Inland Norway University](https://www.inn.no/english/).
+I am an Agricultural Scientist working as Scientist II, Data-driven Agriculture at The Alliance of Bioversity and CIAT.
 I have broad experience in systems design, crop ecology and data science working in agriculture for development projects in Latin America, Asia and Africa.
 I also collaborate in several CGIAR initiatives and projects in Africa and Latin America on food systems issues related to digital inclusion, climate adaptation, systems transformation and crop improvement.
 I am committed to open-source data (and workflows) and most of my code is published in our Team Page on [GitHub](https://github.com/AgrDataSci).

 ### Want to do your research with me?